vsoch/vsoch.github.io/_posts/2018/2018-11-06-schemaorg.md

-The high level goal is to make it easy to tag datasets, containers, and other software to be accessible via Google Search as a [dataset](https://developers.google.com/search/docs/data-types/dataset) (or similar as Google develops these search types) or programatically via an API.
+The high level goal is to make it easy to tag datasets, containers, and other software to be accessible via Google Search as a [dataset](https://developers.google.com/search/docs/data-types/dataset) (or similar as Google develops these search types) or programmatically via an API.
 This means that:

 <br>